vveisard/fiddle-graphology/WORK.md

-# STORY I want to randomly populate graph world
+# STORY I want a "recalculate layout (random)" button

+## DESIGN

+This should use the graph randomize layout and assign layout feature

+## TODO implement button

 ---

-# STORY I want a randomize layout button
+# STORY I want a "recalculate layout (physics)" button

+## DESIGN

+This should use the graphology force layout and assign layout feature

-## TODO implement "randomize layout" button
+## TODO implement button

----

-# STORY I want a "force layout" button